Infinite ergodic theory for three heterogeneous stochastic models with application to subrecoil laser cooling: Exponential model

 In the exponential model, the Laplace transform of the joint PDF is given by

 If follows from Eqs.~(\ref{MW-SMP}) and (\ref{JPDF-SMP}) that $\hat{\rho} (p,s)$ becomes

 In the long-time limit ($s\to 0$), it becomes

 where $\chi(p)=1/(2p_{\rm trap})$ is used.
-Interestingly, the Laplace transform of the propagator does not depend on $p_{\rm trap}$.
+Interestingly, the Laplace transform of the propagator does not depend on $p_{\rm trap}$ in the long-time limit.
 To obtain the exponential model from the HRW model, we assumed that $p_{\rm trap}$ is much smaller than $\sigma$.
 However, the asymptotic behavior of the propagator is independent of $p_{\rm trap}$ in the exponential model.
-Therefore, $p_{\rm trap}$ can be assumed to be $p_{\rm trap}\ll \sigma$ without loss of generality when we consider the asymptotic behavior of the propagator.
-In other words, the exponential model with the uniform approximation for $\chi(p)$ is a good approximation for the HRW model.
+Therefore, $p_{\rm trap}$ introduced in the HRW model can be assumed to be arbitrary small because the value of $p_{\rm trap}$ does not affect the asymptotic behavior of the propagator of the exponential model.
+When $p_{\rm trap}\ll \sigma$, the distribution of momentum after jumping in the trapping region, i.e., $[-p_{\rm trap}, p_{\rm trap}]$, is approximately uniform.
+Therefore, the exponential model with the uniform approximation for $\chi(p)$ is a good approximation for the HRW model for large $t$.
 By the inverse Laplace transform, we have

 for $t\to\infty$.
 Through a change of variables ($u=t'/t$), we obtain

 Therefore, the cooled peak, i.e., $\rho(0,t)$, increases with $t^{\alpha^{-1}}$, which means that the probability of finding the cooled state ($p\cong 0$) increases with time, i.e., this is a signature of cooling.